 If symptoms of constipation are not treated then it may lead to more pressing disorders and unwanted health conditions that increase the cost of healthcare and reduce the satisfaction and quality of life.2,3

 Massages encourage blood circulation and reduce inflammation in muscles.2

 Constipation can sometimes be treated by abdominal massage.
 Abdominal massage can reduce discomfort and increase the frequency of bowel movements.1

-The process of abdominal massage can be performed by the person themselves making it an inexpensive treatment for constipation.1 The pressure exerted onto the intestine causes the intestine to rid itself of the undigested waste.2
+The process of abdominal massage can be performed by the person themselves making it an inexpensive treatment for constipation.1 The pressure exerted onto the intestine causes the intestine to rid itself of undigested waste.2

 Studies show that daily abdominal massages for six weeks improved constipation and bowel movements.
 It can help decrease gastrointestinal symptoms in patients with constipation.2

 Abdominal massage for babies